 - Your router might be running old firmware.
 Visit the router manufacturer’s website and download / install the latest firmware.
 In most cases, this resolves jitter and lag related issues.

 - It is also possible that your connection cannot handle the bandwidth.
 Try connecting your computer to the network with an ethernet cable and check if the performance is better.

 - We highly recommend using AirServer for Windows 10 Desktop Edition if you are using Windows10.
 It can be downloaded by following the link or by finding it on the Windows Store.

 - Try changing the optimization (under the mirroring tab) to 720p and mirror again.
-If AirServer is projecting on a display which is 1080p (or larger), and mirroring optimization is set for "Any Device - Recommended," then AirServer will automatically negotiate the best possible mirroring resolution for 1080p, which can cause slowness.
+If AirServer is projecting on a display that is 1080p (or larger), and mirroring optimization is set for "Any Device - Recommended," then AirServer will automatically negotiate the best possible mirroring resolution for 1080p, which can cause slowness.

 - For even better performance, but lower quality, select the "slow network" option under the mirroring tab.
 Then mirror again.

-- Make sure the device you want to mirror to AirServer is within sufficient range of your WiFi.
+- Make sure the device you want to mirror to AirServer is within sufficient range of your Wi-Fi.